 The Postman Algebra Challenge

 Now that's a phrase you don't hear everyday.
 We hope the postmen and postwomen who inadvertently took part in this challenge found it both amusing and educational.
+And not annoying!
 Take a bow postpeople!

 The Postman Algebra Challenge involves replacing house numbers on envelopes with algebraic equations so that the postie has to solve it in order to deliver the letter.
 For example, instead of addressing a letter to '22 High Street', write 'X High Street' and at the bottom of the envelope write 'where X = 2 x 10 + 2'.